 Saccharin was discovered in 1879 and was used early in the 20th century as a sugar replacement for diabetics.
 Saccharin isn't as popular as it once was, but it's still available as a powdered sweeter -- it's 200 to 700 times sweeter than table sugar so very little of it is needed..

 Saccharin has a long history of safe use by humans.
-However, studies on rats in the 1970s showed that consumption of large amounts caused bladder cancer in male rats.
+However, research findings raised a concern about cancer.
 These findings resulted in the banning of saccharin in Canada and labeling regulations in the United States.

 Academy of Nutrition and Dietetics.
 "Position of the Academy of Nutrition and Dietetics: use of nutritive and nonnutritive sweeteners."
 J Am Diet Assoc.
 2004 Feb;104(2):255-75.

 National Cancer Institute.
 "Artificial Sweeteners and Cancer: Questions and Answers."
 Updated October 2006.

 US Food and Drug Administration.
 "Artificial Sweeteners: No Calories ...
 Sweet!"
 July 2006.